If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

-The next area to focus on is whether you have the bandwidth to support the expectations of your recurring customers.
+Your next point of focus is whether you have the bandwidth to support the expectations of your recurring customers.

-- Number of customer-facing employees.
-Do you have enough people to respond to customer support queries in a timely manner?
+Number of customer-facing employees.
+Do you have enough people to quickly respond to customer support queries?

 Consider all the resources that would need to go into a recurring revenue model.

-By now, you have a clearer idea of whether recurring revenue is the right model for you.
+By now, you have a clear idea of whether recurring revenue is the right model for you.